Reimbursement for Omidria

 - Do Medicare and other third party payers cover Omidria?

-- Is there separate payment to the HOPD or ASC for Omidria?
+- Is there separate payment to the facility for Omidria?

-- What is the Medicare facility reimbursement for Omidria?
+- What is the Medicare ASC reimbursement for Omidria?

 - What HCPCS code is used on claims for reimbursement for Omidria?